palantir/atlasdb/docs/source/schemas/index.rst

 ..
 [4]
-  If a type does not support range-scanning, **range scans will still be available in the API, but will not behave as expected.** For example, if you have a key with components (VAR_STRING, FIXED_LONG), range-scanning will only exact match VAR_STRING components, not prefix matches.
-If you search for prefix “ab”:
+  If a type does not support range-scanning, **range scans will still be available in the API but will not behave as expected**.
+  In particular, range-scanning will exact-match components for VAR_STRING and SIZED_BLOB types.
+  For example, if you have a key with components (VAR_STRING, FIXED_LONG) and search for prefix “ab”:

     - (“ab”, 10) will match
     - (“ab”, 20) will match